Eva Lechner

 Eva Lechner (born 1 July 1985) is an Italian multi-discipline cyclist, who has won at least one national title in cyclo-cross, road bicycle racing and mountain bike racing.
 She won the team relay at the 2012 Mountain bike World Championships together with Luca Braidot, Marco Aurelio Fontana and Beltain Schmid.

-At the 2012 Summer Olympics, she competed in the Women's cross-country finishing in 17th place.
-At the 2008 Summer Olympics she finished 16th in the Women's cross-country.
-She was on the start list of 2018 Cross-Country European Championships and finished 8th.
+She finished in 17th place in the Women's cross-country at the 2012 Summer Olympics, and 16th in the same event at the 2008 Summer Olympics.
+She finished 8th in the of 2018 Cross-Country European Championships.

 Lechner won the silver medal in the women's elite race at the 2014 UCI Cyclo-cross World Championships, coming second to Marianne Vos.